-- b.
-In the NR zone, Household Living uses may exceed 30% of the gross floor area on the subject site, up to the maximum mapped density. - Residential uses must be in a multi use building type with the ground floor devoted to commercial uses, unless the Planning Board waives this requirement. - In the CRT and NR zones, the following additional Recreation and Entertainment Facility, Indoor (Capacity up to 1,000 Persons) uses are permitted: bowling alley and theater. - 3.
-In the CRT and NR zones, the following uses, as allowed in the underlying zone, are allowed in the Overlay zone only if the use does not abut or confront land in a Residential Detached zone: - a.
+- 1. Multi-Unit Living is only allowed in a multi use building type, unless this requirement is waived by the Planning Board. - In the CRT zone, the following additional Recreation and Entertainment Facility, Indoor (Capacity up to 1,000 Persons) uses are permitted: bowling alley and theater. - 3.
+In the CRT zone, the following uses, as allowed in the underlying zone, are allowed in the Overlay zone only if the use does not abut or confront land in a Residential Detached zone: - a.
 Car Wash; - b.
 Filling Station; - c.
 Funeral Home, Undertaker; - d.
 Light Vehicle Sales and Rental (Indoor); - e.
 Light Vehicle Sales and Rental (Outdoor); - f.
 Repair (Major); and - q.
-Repair (Minor). - 4.
-In the NR zone, the following additional uses are permitted: - a.
-Clinic (More than 4 Medical Practitioners); - b.
-Cultural Institution; - c.
-Research and Development; and - d.
-Artisan Manufacturing and Production.
+Repair (Minor).

-- 1. The maximum building height is 30 feet; however, the Planning Board may allow a building height: - a. up to 42 feet for commercial development; and - b. up to 50 feet to accommodate residential development if the Planning Board finds that such buildings are compatible with the neighborhood and substantially conform with the intent of the applicable master plan.
+The maximum building height is 30 feet; however, the Planning Board may allow a building height:

+- 1. up to 42 feet for commercial development, and - 2. up to 50 feet to accommodate residential development if the Planning Board finds that such buildings are compatible with the neighborhood and substantially conform with the intent of the applicable master plan.